parvanehnikpour/uniprot-to-gene-symbol-using-biomaRt/README.md

 So, with these simple steps, we can convert UniProt protein IDs into HGNC gene symbols.

+# Important note

-For convenience, I have provided an example dataset in Excel (your_file.xlsx) along with ready-to-use R code to perform the conversion.
-You can download this file and run the code directly.
+For convenience, I have provided an example dataset in Excel **(your_file.xlsx)** along with ready-to-use R scripts **(uniprot-to-gene-symbol-using-biomaRt.R)** to perform the conversion.
+You can download these files and run the code directly.
+All these are in **data** folder in this repository.

-I have also included the expected output file (converted_output.csv) so you can compare your results.
+I have also included the expected output file there **(converted_output.csv)** so you can compare your results.